carpentries-incubator/gap-lesson/01-command-line.md

 TODO:

 * explore list properties.
 Show Filter, List and other useful tips

+* Show two enumerations: indexed and using iterator.
+Which when?

 * Show how records look like.
 When records better than lists?